Suspicious processes/components were found in the virtual memory after the suspect file was executed and examined in a virtual test system.

 If in doubt, or in cases where a legitimate file is suspected to contain malicious code, please send a sample to F-Secure Security Labs via the Sample Analysis System for analysis.
 In some cases, subsequent analysis may determine the file is a False Alarm or False Positive.
 The relevant detection will then be modified to ensure the issue does not reoccur.

-A detection in the format 'Memscan:[variant]', where [variant] can be 'trojan', 'worm', 'virus' or similar, is a Heuristic Detection of a file or program that behaves in a suspicious or potentially harmful manner.
+A detection in the format 'Memscan:[variable]', where [variable] can be 'trojan', 'worm', 'virus' or similar, is a Heuristic Detection of a file or program that behaves in a suspicious or potentially harmful manner.